EduNLP/textbook-analysis/README.md

 ## Data Format

 First, prepare your data such that each textbook is in a separate text file (simple `.txt`), in the same directory.
 Perform any clean-ups that you think might be necessary (e.g. removing characters that you do not want, remove short lines, etc.).
+Try to ensure complete sentences are on the same line; in some cases, digitization may split sentences across lines, and removing paratext (e.g. table of contents, glossaries, index) can help the analysis focus on the main content.

 # Counting the Mentions of People